 5) Share files to multiple communities

-If many communities needs access to the same documents, you can quickly share the file while retaining file consistency throughout.
+If many communities need access to the same documents, you can quickly share the file while retaining file consistency throughout.
 Sharing files from one community to many more saves time by eliminating the need to upload replica files multiple times.

 6) Replace an existing file with a new one

 You may need to regularly update an existing file in the document library for many reasons: 1) As the business evolves, you have more information to share 2) To correct previously added information.
-You can simply upload a new version of the existing file and the change will propagate to all other communities in which you have shared this file in.
+You can simply upload a new version of the existing file and the change will propagate to all other communities in which you have shared this file.

 7) Use Company-level Folders to distribute content to your communities